bestwebsoft/updater-wordpress-plugin/readme.txt

 * NEW : Css-style was added.

 == Upgrade Notice ==

+= V1.18 =
+We updated all functionality for wordpress 3.8.2.

 = V1.17 =
 Plugin optimization is done.
 Screenshots and BWS menu were updated.